PowerPoint tips for poster creation

 To adjust an image and retain proper proportion, hold the shift key on your keyboard, click, and drag the corners to scale.
 Enlarging images in PowerPoint is not recommended.

-Saving to PDF
+Exporting to PDF

 Printing your poster